mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 The knobs and levers had been polished with use and gleamed in the faint light on the table, and I looked up to her in awe.
 She snickered and left me to my devices while she moved to a different desk with a mess of papers that seemed to have been left in a hurry.

 I peered at the circular light on the table with a discerning eye – just a blob of light; nothing particularly interesting.
 Just above me, a thick dial with numbers on it jutted out of a sturdy metal box.
 It turned smoothly in my fingers and seemed to slowly reveal a pattern when turned a certain way, but I could barely make it out.
 Next to the dial was a red metal tab that seemed to fasten something.
 I pulled the tab and it released with a _tang_ that reverberated through the metal cylinder and loosened something hidden inside.
 Gently, I pulled on the loosened bit and uncovered a beautiful disc of glass set into a large rectangular metallic frame.
 I held it up to Pomri who took a break to look my way.
-She was far-away and upside-down, and I giggled at the silliness of it.
+Through the glass she was far-away and upside-down, and to her I suppose my eye was as big as the lens itself.
+She may have giggled in the dark and bore a smile for just a moment, but if she did, I couldn't tell.

 I set the lens down and searched for somewhere I might find more.
-Below the table was a box marked "Lenses".
+Below the table was an unmarked wooden create worn by decades of use.
+Inside of it was a neatly-arranged assortment of lens frames, all with varying writings on them.
+Some had much thicker lenses in them, some were tinted, and others were completely black.
+I inserted a few that seemed thinner and saw them make smaller, brighter circles on the table.
+But then I found the thickest lens that I could, and when I turned the dial again to focus the image, a small but clear pattern emerged.

+"Pomri," I called to her fearfully.

+She came to my side and gasped at what she saw.
+Thousands of tiny circles of darkness dotted the table, nearly blotting the light of Ara out completely.

+"That's.
+The obscura?" she asked.

+"I think so."

+"By Ara..."

+The immensity held us in disbelief.
+It was one thing to know the obscura as an event, a phenomenon that would come and go just as an earthquake or a cloud.
+But to see it, the perfection of the shapes, the overpowering weight of it all, it was too much.

 <!-- Below is when they leave the observatory-->